All Episodes

 It may not be any more complicated than that.

-But one of the things that that seems to be appealing to people who are not terribly informed about this is the notion that there's a fine.
+But one of the things that seems to be appealing to people who are not terribly informed about this is the notion that there's a fine and they got to go back home and they got to come back and they get to the end of the line.

-And people, Rush, what's what's wrong with that?
+And people, Rush, what's wrong with that?

-I said, Do you realize that none of them will have to do that?
+I said, do you realize that none of them will have to do that?

 If they don't seek citizenship, they don't have to do any of that.